In a union of tradition and modernity, U.S actress Meghan marries Prince Harry

 Her sister, Lady Jane Fellowes, delivered the reading and the chapel itself was garlanded with white roses, the favorite flowers of Diana, who died in a car crash in Paris in 1997.

 Elton John, who sang at Diana’s funeral, performed at the Harry and Meghan’s wedding reception, held in the castle’s St George’s Hall.
-About 200 guests were due to join the couple at an evening event later at the nearby Frogmore House mansion.
+About 200 guests were due to join the couple at an evening event later at the nearby Frogmore House mansion when Markle was due to make a speech to guests.

 The royal couple, who met on a blind date in 2016 and fell in love in a tent under the stars in Botswana, tied the knot in a castle that has been home to 39 English monarchs since 1066.